OFAC Turkey Sanctions lists

 A number of Turkish organizations associated with the defense industry (including the Presidency of Defense Industries of Turkey, SSB) have come under sanctions.
 Deliveries and joint projects in the field of advanced military technologies are prohibited, as well as the transfer of technologies that the United States considers critically important for the defense sector.

 Some restrictions apply to transactions in dollars and access to American loans for sanctioned entities.
-Individuals included in the sanctions lists face freezing of assets and a ban on conducting business in the jurisdiction of the USA.
+Individuals included in the Department of the Treasury sanctions lists face freezing of assets and a ban on conducting business in the jurisdiction of the USA.

 Officials and heads of defense enterprises are prohibited from entering the USA.
 Their assets under US jurisdiction (if any) are frozen.